sarahheayoon/sarahheayoon/README.md

 ### Previous Project Descriptions:
 #### [Bayesian Bayesian Inference Model on Movie Recommendation System (Mar 2021 – May 2021) 📑](https://github.com/sarahheayoon/Netflix-IMDB-User-Recommendation)
-- Created a Bayesian inference model to predict individual users’ preference on film based on their viewership and rating history
+- Predicted individual users’ preferences on film based on their viewership and rating history in R using Bayesian Inference model
 - Cleaned large datasets containing Netflix & IMDB movie ratings (2M movies) and user behaviors (143K users) in R to visualize viewership and rating distributions for the given sample of users

 #### [NLP Project: Stock Prediction Using Twitter Sentiment Analysis (Sep 2021 – Dec 2021) 📑](https://github.com/sarahheayoon/NLP-Twitter-Sentiment-Analysis)
-- Trained machine learning models (CART, Random Forest, SVM) in R to predict stock performance with Twitter sentiment analysis, which resulted in 52% accuracy
+- Trained supervised machine learning models (CART, Random Forest, SVM) in R to predict stock performance with Twitter sentiment analysis with 48% accuracy
 - Retrieved millions of tweets using Python and Twitter API, cleaned text data, generated sentiment scores based on augmented dictionary search
 - Created a data processing pipeline and word cloud in R to visualize Twitter sentiment and stock trends of companies